Television Show Loglines

 The TV Writers Vault offers these examples of possible loglines for "Mad Men" and "Walking Dead":

 Once you have put all of this together (after many rewrites and read-throughs), you'll need to protect your concept, script or treatment.
-Most people register it with the Writer's Guild of America, West Registry.
+Most people register it with the U.S. Copyright Officewhich you can do online.
+Registering with the Writers Guild of America-West doesn't offer you legal protection.

 When you're sure everything is pitch-perfect, it's time to try to sell your idea to a network.
-We'll learn all about that process in an upcoming article.
-For more information about writing a TV show, check out the links below.
+The TV Writers Vault has some good tips on how to pitch your idea.